Search for the charmonium semi-leptonic weak decay $J/\psi\rightarrow D_s^-e^+\nu_e+c.c.$

 The multiplicative uncertainties include the relative uncertainties from signal generator model, tracking and PID of charged particles, event selections, and so on.
+These kinds of uncertainties affect the uncertainties of the signal efficiency, which is directly used in the final result calculation~\ref{eq:bf}.
 The detailed values of uncertainties from signal efficiency and other sources for each mode are all shown in Table~\ref{tab:uncertainty1} and Table~\ref{tab:uncertainty2}, respectively.
 The uncertainties less than 0.1\% are ignored.
-A phase space~(PHSP) model is used to estimate the uncertainty accounting for the signal generator model of the $\sig$ decay.
-The relative uncertainty between the efficiencies of the DIY models and PHSP models is assigned as the systematic uncertainty.
-The uncertainties due to tracking and PID for kaons, pions and positrons, as well as the reconstruction of $\ks$ and $\piz$ mesons have been extensively studied before, considering the correlativity~\cite{pid}.
+A signal MC sample generated with a theoretical model based on Lattice QCD~\cite{meng:2024} is used to estimate the uncertainty associated with the signal generator model of the $\sig$ decay.
+The systematic uncertainty arising from the theoretical uncertainty of the Lattice QCD-based model is also evaluated, which is about $0.10\%$.
+The relative difference in efficiency between the DIY model and the Lattice QCD-based model is assigned as the systematic uncertanty.
+The uncertainties due to tracking and PID efficiency for kaons, pions and positrons, as well as the reconstruction of $\ks$ and $\piz$ mesons reconstruction efficiencies have been extensively studied before, considering the correlativity~\cite{pid}.
 The uncertainties due to MC statistics are negligible.
-To investigate the uncertainty induced by $\mds$ and $\dschiq$ requirements, we use contol samples of $\psip\to D^+D^-$ decays, in which four $D^-$ decays with the similar final states as the four $\dsm$ modes are chosen.
-The data from $\psip\to\dz\dzb$ decays are used as the control samples to estimate the uncertainties caused by the other requirements, different $\dz(\dzb)$ decays are chosen, which make the total final states of $\psip\to\dz\dzb$ the same as the four $\dsm$ modes.
+To investigate the uncertainty induced by mass window $\mds$ and $\dschiq$ requirements, we use contol samples of $\psip\to D^+D^-$ decays, in which four $D^-$ decays with the similar final states as the four $\dsm$ modes are chosen.
+Systematic uncertainties associated with the $\pepmiss$, $\eop$, $\egam$, and $\pmiss$ requirements are estimated using control samples from $\psip\to\dz\dzb$ decays.
+These uncertainties mainly reflect differences in electron identification efficiency and momentum reconstruction between data and MC.
+The chosen $\dz(\dzb)$ decay modes ensure that the final-state particle content closely matches that of the four $\dsm$ modes.
 The relative uncertainties of four signal modes BFs are considered as the uncertainties~\cite{pdg:2022}.
 The relative uncertainty of 0.5\% for $N_{\jpsi}$ is taken as a systematic uncertainty~\cite{totaljpsi}.

-The total multiplicative systematic uncertainty is 9.0\%, which will be used to calculate the UL of BF in Section~\ref{sec:result}.
+The total multiplicative systematic uncertainty is 6.5\%, which will be used to calculate the UL of BF in Section~\ref{sec:result}.